sanchanapradeep/prepup/README.md

 # VCN
-Virtual clound network : similar to corporate network .. only with in the corporate network things can be accessed.. but not outside ones..
+Virtual cloud network : similar to corporate network .. only with in the corporate network things can be accessed.. but not outside ones..
 Both applications and DB..can't be accessed from outside..
 Public  subnet